mamedev/docs/source/basicuse/gettingstarted.rst

 Using MAME
 ----------

+If you want to dive right in and skip the command line, there's a nice graphical way to use MAME without the need to download and set up a front end.
+Simply start MAME with no parameters, by doubleclicking the **mame.exe** file or running it directly from the command line.
+If you're looking to harness the full power of MAME, keep reading further.

 If you are a new MAME user, you could find this emulator a bit complex at first.
 Let's take a moment to talk about softlists, as they can simplify matters quite a bit.
 If the content you are trying to play is a documented entry on one of the MAME softlists, starting the content is as easy as